smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 {% highlight powershell %}
 # Start a remote session to run the subsequent commands interactively
-Enter-PsSession BadServer
+Enter-PsSession 'BadServer'

 # Create a new drive (including specific credentials)
-New-PSDrive -Name 'X' -Root '\\network\share' -PSProvider FileSystem
+New-PSDrive -Name 'X' -Root '\\network\share' -PSProvider 'FileSystem'

 # Do what you want to do with the remote share
 cp 'X:\files' 'c:\files' -Recurse

 # When you are all done you can remove the added drive
 Remove-PSDrive -Name 'X'